ApryseSDK/pdftron-react-native/README.md

 0. If using yarn, do: `yarn global add react-native-cli`

-1. First, follow the official getting started guide on [setting up the React Native environment](https://facebook.github.io/react-native/docs/getting-started.html#the-react-native-cli-1), [setting up the iOS environment](https://facebook.github.io/react-native/docs/getting-started.html#xcode), [setting up the Android environment](https://facebook.github.io/react-native/docs/getting-started.html#android-development-environment), and [creating a React Native project](https://facebook.github.io/react-native/docs/getting-started.html#creating-a-new-application-1), the following steps will assume your app is created through `react-native init MyApp`.
+1. First, follow the official getting started guide on [setting up the React Native environment](https://reactnative.dev/docs/environment-setup), [setting up the iOS and Android environment](https://reactnative.dev/docs/environment-setup), and [creating a React Native project](https://reactnative.dev/docs/environment-setup), the following steps will assume your app is created through `react-native init MyApp`.

 2. In `MyApp` folder, install `react-native-pdftron` by calling:
     ```shell